Insane C-Notes

 In the 1970s, C-Notes were a very tuff turf gang, which rode in alliance with the Gaylords and other White gangs through unities like; UFO, Stoned Greaser and WPO.

-Up until the early 1980s, the C-Notes claimed street corners such as; Superior and Washtenaw, Huron and Rockwell, Ohio and Levitt, and Erie and Levitt.
+Up until the early 1980s, the C-Notes claimed street corners such as; Superior and Washtenaw, Huron & Campbell, Olcott & Roscoe (founded by O/L members.
+1983 and was active until 1990 and at it's peak had nearly 30 members.), Ohio and Levitt, and Erie and Levitt.
 All these sets literally fell within blocks of Smith park.
 Additionally, the corner of Ohio and Levitt seems to be their main corners.

 By the early 1980s, they opened a set far outside their normal stomping grounds, on the street corners of Normandy and Beldon.
 Around this time period, the C-Notes and Gaylords had a falling out which escalated in to all out war.
 Thankfully, no lives were lost on either side.
 During this war, the set of Normandy and Beldon was adjacent to the Sayre Park Gaylords, and at the outcome of their particular battle, the Gaylords were the only ones still standing in the area.